Appendix B — Multiservice Codes Applicable to Flight Test

 Could be a test or a safety consideration.

-BOGEY {I} A radar or visual air CONTACT whose identity is unknown.
+BOGEY {I} [A/A] [S/A] [SO] A CONTACT whose identity is unknown.
 An indication of “stranger traffic” that could interfere with test execution.

 CEASE [activity] {I} Discontinue stated activity; e.g., CEASE BUZZER, CEASE LASER, CEASE SPARKLE, CEASE TORCH, etc. A generally useful term